Inside: A fun way to encourage sibling kindness when they need extra reminders or more practice with an ice cream kindness challenge.

 But sometimes, it also takes a little ice cream.

-Ice Cream Kindness Challenge:
+How to Use the Ice Cream Kindness Challenge:

 But did she need the proverbial “carrot or the stick?”